bloominstituteoftechnology/web-guided-project-components-1-solution/lesson-plan.md

 ## Explain npm projects

-## Explain how to export/import modules with vanilla ES6

 ## Explain what a bundler does

 ## Create a makePanel function that creates a panel (main objectives of the class)